aleesteele/aleesteele.github.io/headshot.md

 Perhaps that's why I've taken many headshots (and selfies) in front of it over the years as I've grown up.
 I probably hoped that a picture would bring some of that serenity into my life and work.
 Maybe the painting is a map towards a feeling I want to experience all the time.

 In any case, thank you for the painting, Linda and thank you for the photo, Gene.

-_This page was last updated on 13 May 2026._